Jodi-321/DisplaySwitch/README.md

 2. **Output:**
    - The script will output the number of displays detected, the selected wallpaper folder, and the status of the wallpaper change process.

+## Future Enhancements

+- **Automatic Detection of Display Changes:** A future iteration of the script will include functionality to automatically detect changes in the number of connected displays.
+This will allow the script to run automatically and update wallpapers without manual intervention.

 ## Troubleshooting